rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>Music sellers to HRH the Prince of Wales</CITE>
->(*Source of information reads*: Published by Monzani & Hill Music sellers to HRH the Prince of Wales)

 >Example:
 ><CITE>A.B.C. indicateur alphabetique des chemins de fer et de la navigation</CITE>